GabeScott/standard-works-vault/General Conference/1986 April - A Sacred Responsibility.md

 # A Sacred Responsibility

-*By Ezra Taft Benson - President of the Church*
+By President Ezra Taft Benson - *President of the Church*

 *Given in the April session of the 1986 General Conference*